-If you've landed on this page, it's most likely because you've got a little one interested in tennis - and you're looking for tennis rackets for 2 year olds.
-This is a very specific article, but for good reason.
-I've researched tons of different tennis rackets for different types of players, age groups and skill levels.
+If you’ve landed on this page, it’s most likely because you’ve got a little one interested in tennis – and you’re looking for tennis rackets for 2-year-olds.
+This is a very specific article but for good reason.
+I’ve researched tons of different tennis rackets for different types of players, age groups, and skill levels.

 Why Trust Me?

-After putting my two sons through many different kinds of tennis lesson, yes even at a very young age, I learned a lot about tennis rackets for little ones.
-In my opinion, after having spent hundreds of dollars on tennis rackets for my kids, the best tennis racket for a 2 year old is a 17 inch racket like the Babolat Ball Fighter.
+After putting my two sons through many different kinds of tennis lessons, yes even at a very young age, I learned a lot about tennis rackets for little ones.
+After having spent hundreds of dollars on tennis rackets for my kids, I can tell you which ones to avoid and which ones to consider.

-In the rest of this article, I'm going to share what I've learned through the years as a dad putting to young kids through tennis lessons and trying to find the right size racket for them as they got bigger.
+In the rest of this article, I’m going to share what I’ve learned through the years as a dad putting two young kids through tennis lessons and trying to find the right size racket for them as they got bigger.

 Let me explain.